New Orleans, LA 70130

 Designed by the Baroness Pontalba in the 1800s, the Pontalba Buildings are known as the oldest apartment buildings in the United States.
 Cafe Pontalba pays homage to both the history of the buildings and New Orleans’ famous Creole cuisine, serving Creole specialties in its airy, glassed-in Jackson Square corner location.

-Take a seat and people-watch through the windows, or order an Abita and turn your attention to the Saints or Hornets game playing throughout the restaurant.
+Take a seat and people-watch through the windows, or order an Abita and turn your attention to the Saints or Pelicans game playing throughout the restaurant.
 Though it specializes in Creole dishes like Shrimp Creole, crawfish etouffee, and Creole Red Beans and Rice, Cafe Pontalba also makes a few Cajun selections.
-Fried seafood, po-boys, pastas, salads, and fresh Gulf fish provide a satisfying lunch option for everyone in your group, starting at 11 AM daily.
+Fried seafood, po-boys, pasta, salads, and fresh Gulf fish provide a satisfying lunch option for everyone in your group, starting at 11 AM daily.